[Date changed–posted 4/26/23 (last revised 11/30/22)

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and a standardized approach in handling the student pass-fail option.

-REVIEW: This OP will be reviewed in March of even-numbered years by the Vice Provost for Academic Innovation and Student Success with recommended revisions presented to the Provost and Senior Vice President for Academic Affairs by April 15.
+REVIEW: This OP will be reviewed every two years after publication by the Vice Provost for Academic Innovation and Student Success with substantive revisions presented to the Provost and Senior Vice President for Academic Affairs.

 POLICY/PROCEDURE